openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 - A ingress controller with nginx for routing.
 - Tekton and Dashboard installed with a ingress route.
 - Pipelines as code deployed from your repo with ko.
+- Gitea service running locally so you can run your E2E tests that targets gitea (the most comprehensive ones)

 By default it will try to install from
 $GOPATH/src/github.com/openshift-pipelines/pipelines-as-code, if you want to